NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 ## Pinning a block

-If you start a forked node the way we explained in the previous section, Hardhat Network will fork the mainnet from the latest block available at that moment.
-This has some problems.

-First, it's not reproducible: you might run it at some point and it will use the block 11095000, and then run it one hour later and it will use the block 11095240.
-In that interval of time, the state of the blockchain will change, and this could cause your tests or scripts to behave differently.

-A second problem with using the latest block number is performance.
-Every time the node fetches some data from the mainnet, Hardhat caches it on disk to avoid doing unnecessary requests.
-But if you restart your node, then this saved data is no longer useful.
+Hardhat Network will by default fork from the latest mainnet block.
+While this might be practical depending on the context, we recommend forking from a specific block number to set up a test suite that depends on forking.

+There are two reasons for this:
+- The state your tests run against may change between runs.
+This could cause your tests or scripts to behave differently.

+- Pinning enables caching.
+Every time data is fetched from mainnet, Hardhat Network caches it on disk to speed up future access.
+If you don't pin the block, there's going to be new data with each new block and the cache won't be useful.
+We measured up to 20x speed improvements with block pinning.

-The solution to both of these problems is to instruct the Hardhat Network to always fork from a given block number.
-In your config, it looks like this:
+To avoid these problems always fork from a specific block number, like this:

 ```js
 networks: {